nlivaic/SparkRoseDigital.Template/source/readme.md

 # Running The Application

 Make sure to set the `docker-compose` as the startup project.
-The application can be reached by default on `localhost:44395`.
+The application can be reached by default on `localhost:5000`.
 You can change this in the `docker-compose.yml`.
-Just go to `/swagger/index.html` to see the initial API.
+Just go to `/index.html` to see the initial API.

 At this point you have several things up and running:

 - API (dockerized)
 - Worker service (dockerized)
-- Empty Sql Server database (dockerized)
+- Empty Sql Server database with a volume (dockerized)
-- Azure Service bus with several topics, subscriptions and queues
-- nginx reverse proxy in `docker-compose.yml`

 Now it is time to create some tables in the database.
 From the root of your solution, first run `.\create_migration.ps1 '' '0001_Initial'` and then `./migrate.ps1`.
 Now you have to go to the SSMS and register your database server there.
 It is accessible on localhost, port 1433, with the username and password you set in your `.env` file under `DB_USER` and `DB_PASSWORD`.